stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 09 - Case-based Reasoning.md

 3. **Evaluation**: evaluating how well the adapted solution addresses the current problem
 4. **Storage**: storing the new problem and solution as a case

-## Assumptions Of Case-Based Reasoning
+## Assumptions Of Case-based Reasoning

 There are several assumptions for case-based reasoning: